 You can flick between the pages simply by tapping the Switch button, and open, close and bookmark pages using keypad shortcuts.
 UC Browser gives you a lot of control over page layout, too.
 You can choose to view pages in full screen, tweak the font size, zoom images, and tweak image quality.

-Overall though, UC Browser makes for a quick and easy way to explore the riches of the Web from your phone.
+Overall though, UC Browser makes for a quick and easy way to explore the web's variety using your phone.